Context

 Product knew the system was broken.
 They didn't know how to see it as two separate problems.

 Speed and trust look like one problem.
 They aren't.
 A faster process doesn't automatically restore confidence in data that's been unreliable for months.
 And a trust intervention that doesn't address completion time leaves associates exhausted and skeptical.
+I helped reframe the work as two distinct design challenges: a process associates could actually complete, and a system they could actually believe.

 Process & Key Decisions